Lilium N.V. (LILM) Reveals an Earnings Mystery

 LILM’s Market Performance

-LILM stocks went up by 24.06% for the week, with a monthly jump of 10.95% and a quarterly performance of -15.05%, while its annual performance rate touched -28.53%.
-The volatility ratio for the week stands at 12.18% while the volatility levels for the past 30 days are set at 8.67% for Lilium N.V..
-The simple moving average for the period of the last 20 days is 23.05% for LILM stocks with a simple moving average of -7.00% for the last 200 days.
+LILM stocks went up by 14.31% for the week, with a monthly drop of -1.63% and a quarterly performance of -26.89%, while its annual performance rate touched -39.21%.
+The volatility ratio for the week stands at 13.10% while the volatility levels for the past 30 days are set at 8.89% for Lilium N.V..
+The simple moving average for the period of the last 20 days is 7.30% for LILM stocks with a simple moving average of -18.30% for the last 200 days.

-Volatility was left at 8.67%, however, over the last 30 days, the volatility rate increased by 12.18%, as shares surge +12.06% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.98% lower at present.
+Volatility was left at 8.89%, however, over the last 30 days, the volatility rate increased by 13.10%, as shares sank -2.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.98% lower at present.